 Of course, some of the bold borrowings from religious music could be quite controversial.
 Soul pioneers like Ray Charles, Otis Redding, Dionne Warwick, Lou Rawls, and Aretha Franklin all drew heavily from the church music of their roots when crafting their chart-topping songs.
-Charles’s reshaped the gospel song “It Must Be Jesus” by the Southern Tones for his popular 1954 song “I’ve Got a Woman,” co-written with Renolds Richard.
-Charles’s repetition at the end of the song of “she’s alright,” drew on a standard gospel style.
+For instance, Charles’s reshaped the gospel song “It Must Be Jesus” by the Southern Tones for his popular 1954 song “I’ve Got a Woman,” co-written with Renolds Richard.
+Charles’s repetition at the end of the song of “she’s alright,” exploited a standard gospel style.
 When ministers and gospel singers faulted him for his profanations, Charles brushed his critics aside, saying in his autobiography, “I really didn’t give a shit about that kind of criticism.”

 Jesus Rock and Countercultural Christianity

-There were also musical borrowings from the other direction as well.
-Just as 19th-century Salvationists used popular tunes for evangelical purposes, 20th century believers did much the same.
-In the 1960s and 1970s, evangelicals, pentecostals, and Catholics all found new ways to bring together pop culture, entertainment, and the traditional message of redemption through Jesus.
-The Jesus People movement, a Christian hippie response to the revolutions of the turbulent 1960s, fused evangelical and pentecostal beliefs with rock music, countercultural fashion, and anti-institutional ideals.
+There were musical borrowings from the other direction as well.
+Just as 19th-century Salvationists used popular tunes for evangelical purposes, 20th-century believers did much the same.
+In the 1960s and 1970s, evangelicals, Pentecostals, and Catholics all found new ways to bring together pop culture, entertainment, and the traditional message of redemption through Jesus.
+The Jesus People movement, a Christian hippie response to the revolutions of the turbulent 1960s, fused evangelical and Pentecostal beliefs with rock music, countercultural fashions, and anti-institutional ideals.
 Observers labeled the music Jesus Rock or God Rock.
 It ran the gamut, from soft rock and ballads to heavy metal and acid rock.
-New record labels like Myrrh Records (founded in 1972), Sparrow Records (founded in 1976), put out the new gospel sound.
+New record labels like Myrrh Records (founded in 1972) and Sparrow Records (founded in 1976), put out the new gospel sound.
 Early bands, including Love Song, 2nd Chapter of Acts, and the Resurrection Band had a somewhat derivative sound.
 Yet, their popularity showed a new eagerness from younger evangelicals to explore new styles of music and entertainment.
-Solo artists like key founders of the genre Larry Norman, as well as Barry McGuire, Phil Keaggy, and Andraé Crouch had significant experience in the entertainment industry and brought a high level of professionalism and talent to their music and performances.
-In the coming decades bands like Stryper, DC Talk, Starflyer 59, Switchfoot, and Sixpence None the Richer would steer fans into glam metal, hip-hop, alternative/indie, and mainstream directions.
+Solo artists—including key founders of the genre Larry Norman, as well as Barry McGuire, Phil Keaggy, and Andraé Crouch—had significant experience in the entertainment industry and brought a high level of professionalism and talent to their music and performances.
+In the coming decades, bands and solo artists like Stryper, Vigilanties of Love, DC Talk, Starflyer 59, Damien Jurado, Sufjan Stevens, L.S.U., Switchfoot, and Sixpence None the Richer would steer fans into glam metal, hip-hop, alternative/indie, folk rock, and mainstream directions.